The short answer to this question is, kinda, sorta, probably not the way you had hoped, but ultimately not really.

 - Why is PET Recycling Referred to as ‘Downcycling’?

 Even though many people recycle, it’s still not enough to make a dent in our plastics crisis.
 Here’s how we know this.
 A whopping 70% of all PET plastic water bottles will either end up in a landfill, in 1 of 5 major ocean gyres, in our streets or mistaken for food by either terrestrial or aquatic animals.
 These are the main reasons why.

 Reason #1 PET is a cheap material

 PET is the plastic vessel used for housing water, soft drinks, carbonated drinks, sparkling water, and some juices.
 PET is sourced from non-renewable crude oil.
 The enormous carbon footprint left by the extraction of petroleum for the production of PET plastic water bottles is enough reason alone to quit using PET.
 When plastic alternatives were introduced, studies were conducted in 1974 and scientists had many concerns about what they discovered.
-They advised companies to seek a solution on how PET can be broken down before mass production was to begin.
+Scientists advised companies to seek a solution on how PET can be broken down before mass production was to begin.
 But profits trumped reason, and manufacturing plastic took off in the beverage industry raising corporate beverage profit margins to all new heights with new, cheaper polyethylene bottles.

 This started first with the carbonated soda industry.
 Companies such as Coca-Cola that used to refill glass bottles 10 times before recycling them made the switch to plastic to bulk increase profits.
 Carbonated beverage companies bargained the future for profits and not much has changed since, except one main thing, people stopped drinking so much soda.
 When the soda fad dwindled, and people became more health conscious, they also stopped drinking so much soda and reverted back to tap water.
 Free, municipal, safe, no-one-is-getting-rich-off of this, regular ole’ tap water.
 This hit to the soda industry is the reason major brands started developing bottled water sub-brands.
 Notice how they kept the cheap plastic bottles.

 Reason #3 There are 40 States that lack recycling incentive programs